-Control terms of working on energised electrical equipment are essential for failure to follow a safety operating procedure may have fatal conserved They rely on people behaving as expected and require a high level supervision.Exclusive reliance on administrative controls and PPE must of occur where other measures are not reasonably practicable of interim control while the preferred control measure is being implem Check that the chosen control measure does not introduce new hat All of which can fail or not be used effectively.
-PPE will likely be used in combination with other controls.Administrative Control Only effective ifWritten rules and policies including safe operating procedure terms of working on energised electrical equipment are essential for failure to follow a safety operating procedure may have fatal conserved nising occur where other measures are not reasonably practicable o interim control while the preferred control measure is being implem Check that the chosen control measure does not introduce new hat All of which can fail or not be used effectively.
-PPE will likely be used in combination with other controls.Administrative ControlWritten rules and policies including safe operating procedure terms of working on energised electrical equipment are essential for failure to follow a safety operating procedure may have fatal conserved Administrative Control Only effective if or as an mented.
-Administrative Control Only effective if Control terms of working on energised electrical equipment are essential for failure to follow a safety operating procedure may have fatal conse failure to follow a safety operating procedure may have fatal conse Only ellective in around electricity followed followed Permits to work, exclusion zones may protect others.
+Control Examples- Electrical Personal Protective Equipment (PPE) LEAST EFFECTIVE PPE includes protective eyewear, insulated gloves, hard hats, aprons and breathing protection.
+Most forms of PPE are not relevant to minimising electrical risks in workplaces, except in relation to energised electrical work.
+Administrative controls and PPE do nothing to change the hazard itself.
+They rely on people behaving as expected and require a high level of supervision.
+Exclusive reliance on administrative controls and PPE must only occur where other measures are not reasonably practicable or as an interim control while the preferred control measure is being implemented.
+Check that the chosen control measure does not introduce new hazards All of which can fail or not be used effectively.
+PPE will likely be used in combination with other controls.
+Administrative Control Only effective if followed Written rules and policies including safe operating procedures in terms of working on energised electrical equipment are essential for safety, failure to follow a safety operating procedure may have fatal consequences around electricity.
+Permits to work, exclusion zones may protect others.

 Administrative controls should only be considered when other higher order control measures are not practicable, or to supplement other control measures.
 Testing according to the electrical testing register.
 Engineering Control Isolation De-energising electrical equipment or isolating employees from the source is effective but only if strict work procedures are followed.
 Residual Current Devices may also fall in this category.
 Preventing workers from coming into contact with the source of an electrical hazard will reduce the relevant risks.
 Substitution Replacing a hazardous process or material with one that is less hazardous will reduce the hazard, and hence the risk.
 For example, it may be reasonably practicable to use extra low voltage electrical equipment such as a battery-operated tool rather than a tool that is plugged into mains electricity.
 Elimination MOST EFFECTIVE Where possible, this is the ideal control, a decision of whether elimination is necessary will depend on answering the question of 'what is reasonably practicable' in the circumstances.
 The most effective control measure is to remove the hazard or hazardous work practice.
 By designing-in or designing-out certain features, hazards may be eliminated.

-OSH Act Pa Protective Clothing a An employer shall: art 3 General Duties of Care, section 15 and Equipment PPE a) provide, main tain and make accessible to employees the protective clothing nt necessary to avoid injury and damage to their health; and b) take all reaso nably practical steps to ensure that the employees use that othing and equipment whenever the circumstances for which it is on in the place of work, for protective clothing and equipment so e cleaned and securely stored without risk of damage when not equires employers to provide appropriate PPE to the employee, however this or included with other controls.
-19
+Protective Clothing and Equipment PPE